r4victor/tenthousandmeters/content/blog/python_bts_08.md

 } PyVarObject;
 ```

-So, besides a reference count and a type that all Python objects have, an integer has two other members:
+So, besides a reference count and a type that all Python objects have, an integer object has two other members:

 * `ob_size` that comes from `PyVarObject`; and
 * `ob_digit` that is defined in `struct _longobject`.

 The `ob_digit` member is a pointer to an array of digits.
 On 64-bit platforms, each digit is a 30-bit integer that takes values between 0 and 2^30-1 and is stored as an unsigned 32-bit int (`digit` is a typedef for `uint32_t`).
 On 32-bit platforms, each digit is a 15-bit integer that takes values between 0 and 2^15-1 and is stored as an unsigned 16-bit int (`digit` is a typedef for `unsigned short`).
-To make things concrete, we'll use 30-bit digits throughout this post.
+To make things concrete, in this post we'll assume that digits are 30 bits long.

 The `ob_size` member is a signed int, whose absolute value tells us the number of digits in the `ob_digit` array.
 The sign of `ob_size` indicates the sign of the integer.
 Negative `ob_size` means that the integer is negative.
 If `ob_size` is 0, then the integer is 0.